gmftbyGMFTBY/Copyisallyouneed/data/README.md

 After moving the datasets into their corresponding `{dataset_name}_1024` folder, the following commands should be conducted to process the datasets.
 Take the `Wikitext-103` corpus as the example:

-## 1. Build the Index for searching kNN documents for each document
+## 1. Build the FAISS Index

+build the FAISS index on each corpus

 get into the work folder: